lacchain/LACPass-LACChain-Component/README.md

 ### Verify Service availability
 1. Running the lacpass-lacchain component from IPS-national-backend will expose the service at port 3010
-2. Verify the lacpass-lacchain component is running either checking the logs or just performing a telnet command in a bash shell:
+2. Verify the lacpass-lacchain component is running either checking the logs or just running a telnet command in a bash shell:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/telnet3010.png)